-From February through March of 2021, IQVIA Inc administered an anonymous online survey (Supplement 1) to a cross-sectional sample of board-certified gastroenterologists from their proprietary database, including those at office-based private or group practices, non-teaching community hospitals, or academic institutions in the US.
-Participants were required to have practiced for 3 to 35 years, spend ≥80% of their time (≥50% for academics) in direct patient care, personally treat ≥1 patient with IBS or FD, perform ≥1 endoscopic procedure per month, and have no affiliation with pharmaceutical or diagnostic testing companies beyond clinical trials.
+From February through March of 2021, IQVIA Inc administered an anonymous online survey (Supplement 1) to a cross-sectional sample of board-certified gastroenterologists from their proprietary database, including those at office-based private or group practices, nonteaching community hospitals, or academic institutions in the United States.
+Participants were required to have practiced for 3-35 years, spend $\geq 80\%$ of their time ($\geq 50\%$ for academics) in direct patient care, personally treat ≥ 1 patient with IBS or FD, perform ≥ 1 endoscopic procedure per month, and have no affiliation with pharmaceutical or diagnostic testing companies beyond clinical trials.
 Respondents who failed to meet all screening criteria in the survey (Supplement 2) were excluded.
 Respondents were compensated for their time with a fair-market-value honorarium.